gatsbyjs/gatsby/docs/docs/debugging-the-build-process.md

 ### Finishing thoughts on DevTools

-You can succussfully debug your code using Chrome DevTools but using it isn't really that convenient.
+You can successfully debug your code using Chrome DevTools but using it isn't really that convenient.
 There are a lot of steps you need to do manually every time you want to use debugger, so in the next section you'll learn how to use the built-in debugging capabilities of VS Code.

 "Why did we go through all those steps only to find out that there are better options?" you might ask.
 That's a great question and here are couple of reasons: